Lone Star Steakhouse Texas Rice

-The best selling menu items at the Lone Star Steakhouse & Saloon are the mesquite grilled steaks.
+The best selling menu items at the Lone Star Steakhouse & Saloon are the mesquite-grilled steaks.
 The USDA choice-graded steaks are hand-cut fresh daily and displayed in a glass meat counter that is visible from the dining area of each restaurant.
 Customers are encouraged to view the meat for themselves and personally select the steak they wish to eat.

 Here's a hack for the great rice served on the side at the famous steakhouse chain.
+Check out my other clone recipes for famous foods from Lone Star Steakhouse here.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.